abdokamel2001/ARM-PWM-LED/README.md

-# ARM_PWM_LED
+# ARM PWM LED
-an ARM project that generates PWM module to use it on LED
+an embedded C program for generating Pulse Width Modulation (PWM) wave using the SysTick timer on an ARM Cortex-M microcontroller.